machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-pattern.rst

 engine.
 In this application Pickit will look for fixed sized rectangular shapes.

-See below for images of the results of the clustering and the fitting step.
-Below the images all used detection parameters are given.
-See following article on how to use Pickit :ref:`Pattern`.
+The below images show the results of the clustering and fitting steps.
+See the following article on how to use Pickit :ref:`Pattern`.

 .. image:: /assets/images/examples/pattern-demo-clusters.png

 .. image:: /assets/images/examples/pattern-demo-objects.png

-In this demo following parameters are used
+In this demo, the following parameters are used:

 -  **Clustering:** Non-touching
 -  No **rejecting clusters**